link-intersystems/java-swing-mvc-plugin-architecture/README.md

 # A pluggable Java Swing MVC architecture

-This repository contains an example application that is based on a pluggable Java Swing MVC architecture.
+This repository contains a Java Swing example application that is based on a pluggable MVC architecture.
+It is an attempt to show how pluggable user interfaces can be implemented and the basic concepts are not constraint to Java Swing at all.

 ## The Architecture